-Oversight for the study is provided by a Technical Advisory Group (TAG) that consists of members of MAG’s Intelligent Transportation Systems Committee, MAG Transportation Review Committee leaders, and ADOT and MAG staff.
-All TAG meetings are held in conjunction with MAG ITS Committee meetings.
-They will include updates on study status, discussions at key study milestones and review of draft documents.
-The execution of each task will result in a Task Report that will document the work performed, findings and recommendations.
-The finalized Task Reports will serve as chapters of the Final Report.
+Oversight for the study was provided by a Technical Advisory Group (TAG) that consisted of members of MAG’s Intelligent Transportation Systems Committee, MAG Transportation Review Committee leaders, and ADOT and MAG staff.
+All TAG meetings were held in conjunction with MAG ITS Committee meetings.
+They included updates on study status, discussions at key study milestones and review of draft documents.
+The execution of each task resulted in a Task Report that documented the work performed, findings and recommendations.
+The finalized Task Reports were summarized in the Final Report.

 Get e-mail updates! /